Getting Started with JS SDK

 $ npm install yorkie-js-sdk

-or just include the following code in the <head>
+Alternatively, you can also include the following code in the <head> tag of your HTML:

 The JS SDKs are also provided by cdnjs to make loading library files faster and easier on websites.